 Disordered 3D particle assemblies

-Class Disordered3D models random assemblies of uncorrelated particles in the bulk.
-It can be used for thin films as long as the film thickness is substantially greater than the particle diameter.
+Classes Dilute3D and Dense3D model random assemblies of particles dispersed in the bulk of a layer.
+They can be used for thin films as long as the film thickness is substantially greater than the particle diameter.

 Possible applications are